ToF-/Rent/Forth/ForthStory.md

     LOOP ;

 </code></pre>
-To run the program, launch gforth at the prompt, execute our `GET-CASES`  and then quit gforth:
+To run the program, launch gforth at the prompt, execute our `MAIN`  and then quit gforth:

     echo "1
     4